MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 ## Word templates prerequisites

-The following components must be installed before you can use Word Templates for [!INCLUDE[prodshort](../includes/prodshort.md)].
+The following components must be installed before you can use Word Templates for Dynamics GP.

 -   Microsoft Word 2013 or later to make layout changes such changing the font size

--   Open XML SDK 2.0 for Microsoft Office (installed as a [!INCLUDE[prodshort](../includes/prodshort.md)] prerequisite)
+-   Open XML SDK 2.0 for Microsoft Office (installed as a Dynamics GP prerequisite)

 If a component isn't installed, you can download the component from <http://www.microsoft.com>.

 Additional components are required to modify templates.

--   [!INCLUDE[prodshort](../includes/prodshort.md)] Add-in for Microsoft Word
+-   Dynamics GP Add-in for Microsoft Word

--   Visual Studio Tools for Office Runtime 2.0 or later (Visual Studio Tools for Office Runtime 3.0 is installed with [!INCLUDE[prodshort](../includes/prodshort.md)] Add-in for Microsoft Word.)
+-   Visual Studio Tools for Office Runtime 2.0 or later (Visual Studio Tools for Office Runtime 3.0 is installed with Dynamics GP Add-in for Microsoft Word.)

-You can install [!INCLUDE[prodshort](../includes/prodshort.md)] Add-in for Microsoft Word from the [!INCLUDE[prodshort](../includes/prodshort.md)] installation media.
-Double-click the Setup.exe file and then click [!INCLUDE[prodshort](../includes/prodshort.md)] Add-in for Microsoft Word.
+You can install Dynamics GP Add-in for Microsoft Word from the Dynamics GP installation media.
+Double-click the Setup.exe file and then click Dynamics GP Add-in for Microsoft Word.

 ## Email requirements